For an optimal site experience, we recommend using a different browser.

 All licensed insurance companies must meet the requirements of the solvency standards for insurance business as set by the Reserve Bank of New Zealand.
 These solvency standards state that we must hold a minimum amount of solvency capital, so that we are in a position to pay claims to our customers during unexpected events (such as earthquakes or pandemics).

-The Solvency Margin of Chubb Life NZ as at 31 December 2022 is $67.4m.
-The table below shows how the Solvency Margin is made up:
+The adjusted solvency margin of Chubb Life NZ as at 31 December 2024 is $86.8m, of which $72.4m was the adjusted solvency margin of the Statutory Fund.
+The table below shows how the adjusted solvency margins are determined:

 Statutory Fund Notification